-To finalize the recommendation in accordance with MHSA requirements, the Fiscal Year 2022-2023 Plan Update - Innovations Project is tentatively scheduled to be presented to the Mental Health Services Oversight and Accountability Commission (MHSOAC) in late March or April 2023.
-The Plan Update - Innovations Project is tentatively scheduled to be presented to the Stanislaus County Board of Supervisors (BOS) on Tuesday, May 2, 2023.
+To finalize the recommendation in accordance with MHSA requirements, the Fiscal Year 2022-2023 Plan Update - Innovations Project is scheduled to be presented to the Mental Health Services Oversight and Accountability Commission (MHSOAC) on April 27, 2023.
+The Plan Update - Innovations Project is tentatively scheduled to be presented to the Stanislaus County Board of Supervisors (BOS) on Tuesday, May 23, 2023.
 The BOS meeting will be held at 9:00 a.m. in the Chambers - Basement Level, 1010 10th Street, Modesto, CA 95354.